Taflaxx/writeups/3kCTF-2020/[Rev] game/README.md

     return result;
 }
 ```
-This function attempts to decrypt the `cipherText` but it seems like the Boxes have to be triggered in the right order.
+This function attempts to decrypt the `cipherText` but it seems like the boxes have to be triggered in the right order.

 I was able to extract the special colliders from Unity: